-The CBS Eligibility Checker (formerly named 'Cruncher') for College Bound Scholars and Recipients
+The CBS Eligibility Checker for College Bound Scholars

-Campuses will need to check eligibility using the CBS Eligibility Checker (formerly named 'Cruncher') at the time of awarding and again prior to each disbursement.
+Campuses will need to verify eligibility using the CBS Eligibility Checker at the time of awarding and again prior to each disbursement.

-The CBS Eligibility Checker (formerly named 'Cruncher') is located in the Portal.
-From the main menu, select Programs, then College Bound, then Cruncher.
-Step-by-step instructions for using the CBS Eligibility Checker (formerly named 'Cruncher') are found in this chapter.
+The CBS Eligibility Checker is located in the Portal.
+From the main menu, select Programs, then College Bound, then CBS Eligibility Checker.
+Step-by-step instructions for using the CBS Eligibility Checker are found in this chapter.